 Two key leaders of the Senate Armed Services Committee (SASC) pressed the top combatant commander in charge of NATO and U.S. military forces in Europe March 24 on whether a compromise with Russia over a missile defense deterrent against Iran could work.
 SASC Chairman Carl Levin (D-Mich.) and strategic forces subcommittee chair Bill Nelson (D-Fla.) queried Army Gen. Bantz Craddock — head of U.S. European Command and, by tradition, NATO’s supreme allied commander — over whether a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NATO Chief, Lawmakers Discuss Missile Defense Site Compromise".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NATO Chief, Lawmakers Discuss Missile Defense Site Compromise".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.